silnrsi/font-abyssinica/documentation/source/resources.md

 This font will work normally like any other font in most applications.
 If the writing system requires special diacritic positioning the application/OS will need to support OpenType.

-Abyssinica SIL is designed to work with two advanced font technologies, [Graphite](https://graphite.sil.org/) and OpenType.
-To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for Graphite or OpenType.
+If special font features are to be activated the application will need to provide a way to turn on the feature or choose the feature setting.
+Details of current application support, and specific techniques for activating features, are on the [Using Font Features](https://software.sil.org/fonts/features) help page.

-Other suggestions are listed here: [Using Font Features](https://software.sil.org/fonts/features/).
+Although this current font supports only OpenType, previous versions provided support for the Graphite technology.
+Graphite was supported through version 2.2.
+These older versions remain available from our [Previous Versions archive](https://software.sil.org/abyssinica/download/previous-versions).

 ## Web fonts

-Web font versions of this font (in WOFF and WOFF2 formats) are available in the `web` folder.
+Web font versions of these fonts (in WOFF and WOFF2 formats) are available in the `web` folder.
 These can be copied to a web server and used as fonts on web pages.
 A very basic HTML/CSS demo page is also included.
 For more information on the options and techniques available for using these fonts on web pages see [Using SIL Fonts on Web Pages](https://software.sil.org/fonts/webfonts).

 ## Text conversion